near-lotto-dapp/no-loss-pool/README.md

 For more details, please see the [LICENSE](./LICENSE) file.

 ---
 **Disclaimer:** *This software is provided "as is", without warranty of any kind.
 Use at your own risk.
-The Crypto JOMO team is not responsible for any financial losses incurred through the use of this protocol.*
+Cryptocurrencies are subject to high market risks.
+The Crypto JOMO team is not responsible for any financial losses incurred through the use of this protocol or loss of account credentials.*